Providence, Rhode Island: Arts and culture

 Much of Providence culture is synonymous with the culture of Rhode Island as a whole.
 Like the state, the city has a non-rhotic accent that can be heard on local media.
 Providence also shares Rhode Island's affinity for coffee, with the most coffee and doughnut shops per capita of any city in the country.
 Providence is also reputed to have the highest number of restaurants per capita of major U.S. cities.

 During the summer months, the city regularly hosts WaterFire, an environmental art installation that consists of about 100 bonfires which blaze just above the surface of the three rivers that pass through the middle of Downtown Providence.
 There are multiple WaterFire events that are accompanied by various pieces of classical and world music.

 Providence has several ethnic neighborhoods, notably Federal Hill and the North End (Italian), Fox Point (Portuguese), West End (mainly Central American and Asian), and Smith Hill (Irish).
 There are also many dedicated community organizations and arts associations located in the city.

 The city gained the reputation as one of the most active and growing gay and lesbian communities in the Northeast.
 The rate of reported gay and lesbian relationships is 75% higher than the national average.
 Former mayor David Cicilline won his election running as an openly gay man.
 Former Mayor Buddy Cianci instituted the position of Mayor's Liaison to the Gay and Lesbian community in the 1990s. and Providence is home to the largest gay bathhouse in New England.

 The city is the home of the Tony Award-winning theater group Trinity Repertory Company, the Providence Black Repertory Company, and the Rhode Island Philharmonic Orchestra, as well as groups such as The American Band, once associated with noted American composer David Wallis Reeves.
 Providence hosts several performing arts centers, such as the Veterans Memorial Auditorium, the Providence Performing Arts Center, and Festival Ballet Providence.
 The city's underground music is centered on artist-run spaces such as the now-defunct Fort Thunder and is known in underground music circles.
 Providence is also home to the Providence Improv Guild, an improvisational theatre that has weekly performances and offers improv and sketch comedy classes, and AS220, a long-standing non-profit arts center with exhibition, educational, and performance spaces, as well as live-work studios.

+A multi-day annual outdoor arts festival, PVDFest, features a mix of live music performances, art installations, craft markets, and food vendors showcasing global cuisines.